rico542/debos-pinephone/README.md

 - [Squeekboard](https://gitlab.com/a-wai/squeekboard) virtual keyboard

 Most packages installed on this image are fetched directly from the debian archives.
-However, a few packages (included in binary form in this repo) had to be rebuilt with various levels of modifications.
+However, a few packages had to be rebuilt with various levels of modifications, and are stored in a separate [archive](http://pinephone.a-wai.com/).
 Here is the full list:

 #### Packages built from upstream sources